janikasavela/FullstackPalautusRepo/Osa 0/0.6 uusi muistiinpano/muistiinpano.md

     server-->>browser: 201 Created<br/> {status: "Note created"}
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser has already updated the UI before the server's response